 You can deduct part of the self-employment tax you paid as an adjustment to income.
 So, you can claim the deduction even if you don't itemize deductions.
-Claim the deduction on Form 1040, page 1 as an adjustment to your gross income.
+Claim the deduction on Form 1040 as an adjustment to your gross income.

-The Small Business Jobs Act of 2010 created a new deduction for health insurance premiums paid by self-employed individuals.
-If you're self-employed, you can deduct 100% of health insurance costs as an adjustment to your income for:
+Self-Employed Health Insurance Deduction The Small Business Jobs Act of 2010 created a new deduction.
+This applies to health insurance premiums paid by self-employed individuals.
+If you're self-employed, you can deduct 100% of health insurance costs as an adjustment to your income for these people:

 You can't claim a deduction for any month that you qualify to participate in a health plan offered by either: